 (Q) I just missed a payment and I know I will miss more….how long does the foreclosure process take and is there time to do a short sale?

 (A) The foreclosure process takes differing times depending on your state.
-In the Midwest a foreclosure can take over a year.
-In California its taking 6+ months.
-Generally speaking a well priced short sale being processed by an educated short sale listing agent will sell and close in less than 120 days.
+In the Midwest, a foreclosure can take over a year.
+In California, its takes 6+ months.
+Generally speaking, a well-priced short sale being processed by an educated short-sale listing agent will sell and close in less than 120 days.

 (Q) Will I still have to pay property taxes if I do a short sale?